MicrosoftDocs/bi-shared-docs/docs/analysis-services/client-libraries.md

 #### AMO

-Starting with AMO version 19.98.0.3, the default compatibility level for tabular model databases is 1700.
+Starting with version 19.98.0.3, the default compatibility level for tabular model databases is 1700.
 Databases created without explicitly specifying a compatibility level use level 1700, by default.

 Starting with version 19.84.6, the support for TMDL in AMO\TOM is considered as in General-Availability status, and there won’t be any breaking changes in the API surface.